Zygomatic Dental Implants in Sydney

 Cons

-• More costly than removable options like dentures
+• More costly than removable dentures, reflecting the complexity of the procedure

 How Long do Zygomatic Implants Last?